 One of the biggest gun positions in the Atlantic Wall during World War II was meant to be placed at Blåvand.
 It was never finished, though, as the war came to an end before the construction was complete.
-Through two decades this ruined bunker was a popular museum but from the summer 2017 it is replaced by a brand new museum containing four large sections with separate exhibitions.
-The roof on the new museum is planted with lyme grass and the whole building is camouflaged as part of the landscape with the bearing parts of the construction hidden under the sand.
+Through two decades this ruined bunker was a popular museum but in 2017 it was replaced by a new museum containing four large sections with separate exhibitions.
+The roof is planted with lyme grass and the whole building is camouflaged as part of the landscape with the bearing parts of the construction hidden under the sand.

-- The new Museum of Tirpitz is designed by Bjarke Ingels Group (BIG).
+- Tirpitz is designed by Bjarke Ingels Group (BIG).

-- The museum will be naturally integrated into the beautiful landscape between Blåvand and Ho Bugt.
+- The museum is naturally integrated into the beautiful landscape between Blåvand and Ho Bugt.

 Tirpitz vej 1, 6857 Blåvand